methodphoto/mincc/data/1985/1985-shamrock.md

 title: "Shamrock v The Min"
 gameLocation: "Meridian Cricket Ground"
 gameDate: "24/06/1985"
+shortReport: "The Min batted first and were all out for 53.
+Shamrock were 33 for 1 when rain stopped play."
 result: "Match Drawn"
 resultType: "Drawn"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and were all out for 53.
-Shamrock were 33 for 1 when rain stopped play.

-Result: {result}

 ## The Min Innings